Family Responsibilities Commission

 Who does the FRC apply to?

-All Aboriginal and non-Aboriginal community residents on welfare or CDEP.
+All Aboriginal and non-Aboriginal community residents on welfare.
 The FRC also applies if you receive ABSTUDY, youth allowance, Newstart, parenting payments, carer benefits, disability support pension or age/service pension.

 How can we help?